Yao Yongchen

-Yao Yongchen (1880 – July 1915), was a Chinese revolutionary, writer, and one of the key early members of the Guangfuhui and the Tongmenghui.
+Yao Yongchen (1880 – July 1915) was a Chinese revolutionary, writer, and one of the key early members of the Guangfuhui and the Tongmenghui.
 He was one of the first representatives of the Republic of China (ROC).
-He was an active participant in the anti-Qing revolutionary movement and later a opponent of Yuan Shikai's authoritarian regime.
+He was an active participant in the anti-Qing revolutionary movement and later an opponent of Yuan Shikai's authoritarian regime.
 Yao was arrested and executed with his comrade Wang Jinfa by pro-Yuan authorities in 1915.

 Early life

 Yao Yongchen was born in 1880 in Zhili Village (now Zhili Town), Wucheng County, Huzhou, Zhejiang Province, during the Qing Dynasty.
 His name was Yao Zhiqiang (姚志強), while he is well known by one of his courtesy names, Yongchen (勇忱).
 He also had other courtesy names of Yongzhen (永貞) and Yongcheng (永成), and the art name Yizhong (弋仲).
 He hailed from a well-off family; his grandfather had served as a candidate Daotai (circuit intendant), while his father was a Xiucai.
 Orphaned at an early age, Yao assumed the responsibility of raising his younger brother while pursuing his studies.

 Despite suffering from chronic lung disease and a stutter, Yao was keen on reading Chinese classics and revolutionary literature.
 In 1904, he enrolled in the Sericulture School of Hangzhou, where he became increasingly disillusioned with Qing rule after witnessing foreign aggression and governmental corruption.